davidstyrbjorn/crashing-cars/src/notes.md

 [x] MOD: ModifyField
 [] MOD: Turret
 [] Knockback
-[] Projectiles can kill other players
+[x] Projectiles can kill other players
+[] Make projectiles destroy on wall hit
 [x] Shots can be fired

 [] MOD: Inverted